odewahn/prompter/README.md

 ## `init`

 Creates an empty database.
-If no db is provided, the default is `promptlab.db`.
+If no db is provided, the default is `prompter.db`.

 ### Arguments

 - `--db` (optional) The name of the database file.
-Default is `promptlab.db`.
+Default is `prompter.db`.

 ### Examples

 ```
-promptlab init --db=database.db
+prompter init --db=database.db
 ```

 ## `load`